mariadb-corporation/MaxScale/Documentation/Reference/Hint-Syntax.md

 ## Enabling routing hints

-To enable routing hints for a service, the hintfilter module needs to be configured and the filter needs to be applied to the service.
+To enable user specified routing hints for a service, the hintfilter module needs to be configured and the filter needs to be applied to the service.

 Here is an example service which has the hint filter configured and applied.